TIGER-AI-Lab/VLM2Vec/README.md

 ## 🔥News
 - [2025-01] 🎉 VLM2Vec is accepted to ICLR 2025.
+- [2024-12] We have released the [MMEB leaderboard](https://huggingface.co/spaces/TIGER-Lab/MMEB).
+Feel free to contact us if you want to include your model.
 - [2024-12] Our team is actively working on VLM2Vec v1.1, which will introduce new features, including hard negatives, additional VLM backbones, multiple-images input and more.
 Stay tuned!
 - [2024-12] We have released a new variant of VLM2Vec built on the LLaVa-Next backbone, which is currently our best-performing version: https://huggingface.co/TIGER-Lab/VLM2Vec-LLaVa-Next.
 - [2024-10] VLM2Vec has been integrated into [vLLM](https://github.com/vllm-project/vllm/blob/main/examples/offline_inference_vision_language_embedding.py).